Table Of Content

 Old movies are made 4K by scanning the original film at high resolution, digitally repairing each frame, and mastering the restored footage in 4K or 4K HDR.
 Technicians first scan the original camera negative with 4K–6K film scanners, then clean scratches, dust, and flicker frame by frame.
 Colorists adjust brightness, contrast, and tone, and the audio is restored by removing hiss and noise.
 The final result is a sharper, clearer, and more vibrant 4K version of the film.

-Yes, AI can restore old films by repairing damage, enhancing colors, and upscaling to higher resolutions like 4K, 8K, 16K.
+Yes, AI can restore old films by repairing damage, enhancing colors, and upscaling to higher resolutions like 4K, 8K, and 16K.
 UniFab Video Upscaler specializes in upscaling videos while fixing issues such as compression artifacts, noise, detail loss, and blurriness, enhancing the overall visual experience for a more lifelike movie.

 Yes — if properly restored and upscaled.
-AI restoration enhances clarity and dynamic range while maintaining the film’s original style, allowing classic movies to look sharp and natural on modern 4K screens.
+AI restoration enhances clarity and dynamic range while maintaining the film's original style, allowing classic movies to look sharp and natural on modern 4K screens.
+Heavily damaged or low-bitrate sources will still show their limits, so source quality matters as much as the tool you pick.

 A 4K restoration means the original film or video was scanned and digitally remastered at 4K resolution (3840×2160 pixels), improving image detail, color accuracy, and overall viewing quality.